ezra-bible-app/ezrabibleapp.net/features.md

   - Detailed Strong's information is shown on the bottom left in a separate box.
   - Strong's based search with link 'Find all occurrances'.
   - Additional Strong's based dictionaries can be installed.
 All Strong's related dictionary entries are shown in the dictionary info box.

+### Bible Commentary

+  - Access to all Bible commentaries available from [CrossWire's](http://www.crosswire.org) repositories.
+  - Available Bible commentaries are shown for the currently selected verse in the side panel.

 ### User interface features